taiguarana/DuckShooter/README.md

 * There are 10 levels!
 Can you get there?!?!

-* The images and sounds were picked from the web
+Ps.: The images and sounds were picked from the web